marker6275/website/README.md

 Music was re-formatted to look nicer.

 **11/25/2023**
-Added Python Redex Model to projects
+Added Python Redex Model to projects.
-Updated fonts
+Updated fonts.

+**12/14/2023**
+Added Text Classifier to projects.